imgag/ClinCNV/doc/germline_CNV_analysis.md

 ## WGS

-For WGS you should skip step 3 and pay special attention to step 6 (may be put the maximum number of expected CNVs equal to 100.000 if you run your dataset for the first time and don't know what to expect).
+For high-coverage (>10X) WGS you should skip step 3 and pay special attention to step 6 (may be put the maximum number of expected CNVs equal to 100.000 if you run your dataset for the first time and don't know what to expect).
 Probably it is also better to keep step 7 (number of iterations for FDR control) at low level since permutations of WGS data may take a while and even several permutations may be a good estimator of your data' level of noise.

+For low-coverage WGS (<10X) we would recommend to use window size at least 5KB and minimal size of CNV as 3.

 # How to interpret results

-Your output files will be saved in `/your/folder/normal` directory - `ClinCNV` will make a separate folder per sample.
+Your output files will be saved in `/your/folder/normal` directory - `ClinCNV` will make a separate folder per sample and put resulting files there.

-There (if you did not specify flag `--visulizationIGV` as `F`) you can find 2 IGV tracks - one for real coverage values, second for CNVs track.
+There (if you did not specify flag `--visulizationIGV` as `F`) you can find 2 [IGV tracks](http://software.broadinstitute.org/software/igv/SEG) - one for real coverage values, second for CNVs track.
 Both tracks heights denote the underlying copy number (height = 0 denote homozygous deletion, height = 1 denote heterozygous deletion, height = 2 = diploid, height = 3 heterozyous duplication, etc.).
 Height is cut at level 6 since othervise differences would be much less illustrative (so, even if you have values with copy-number >6, they will be depicted just by points at height 6).
-You can just drag and drop these tracks into your IGV browser.
+You can just drag and drop these tracks into your [IGV browser](http://software.broadinstitute.org/software/igv/home).

-**Coverage values** are GC-normalised and median-normalised (that means that "average" coverage for cohort is around copy-number 2).
-But coverage is not square root normalised as it is inside `ClinCNV`'s algorithm - so sometimes even if it seems that the dot is closer to alternative copy-number it may not be true since variances are different for different copy numbers at this plot.
+**Coverage values** are GC-normalised and median-normalised (that means that "average" coverage for cohort is centered around copy-number 2 in autosomes).
+But coverage is not square root normalised as it is inside `ClinCNV`'s algorithm - so sometimes even if it seems that the dot is closer to alternative copy-number it may not be true since variances are different for different copy numbers.

 **CNV-segments** here are mainly used for algorithmic diagnostic purposes - if the segments are too fragmented or if you clearly see some CNVs in non-polymorphic regions that were not detected by ClinCNV, then you've chosen quality threshold as too small/big, respectively, and you need to increase it and re-do the analysis.
 CNVs are described much more informatively in files "sampleName_cnvs.tsv"